-In rare cases, it may be necessary to disqualify a student from the program on grounds other than poor grades in courses.
-Such action would be taken only in the event of serious breach of professional ethics or because of severe deficiencies in the student's abilities or suitability for becoming a professional.
+It is extremely rare for a student to be disqualified from the program on grounds other than poor grades in courses.
+Such action would be taken only in the event of a serious breach of professional ethics or because of severe deficiencies in the student's abilities or suitability for becoming a professional.
 Should there occur an adverse recommendation by the M.S. faculty, this will be reviewed by the M.S.
 Graduate Studies Committee.